MerosCrypto/Meros/docs/Protocol/Consensus.md

 ### Violations in Meros

-- Meros's Merit Holder's Merkle trees are created using the hash of the Transaction verified in the Verification (the only supported Element).
 - Meros counts Verifications which were never archived for a Transaction's weight.
 - Meros doesn't support defaulting.
 - Meros doesn't check if Verifications for an unknown hash reaches majority Merit.